MartinLangbecker/wokubot/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+### Versioning Tags

+Versions are defined via [milestones](https://github.com/MartinLangbecker/wokubot/milestones).
+The final commit for each version will be tagged with the version.
+For information on git tags, see [Git - Tagging](https://git-scm.com/book/en/v2/Git-Basics-Tagging).